idyll-lang/idyll/README.md

 To submit a PR do the following:

-* Fork the repo and clone it
+* [Fork the repo](https://help.github.com/articles/fork-a-repo/) and [clone it](https://help.github.com/articles/cloning-a-repository/) onto to your computer.
-* Run `yarn` to install the dependencies
+* Run `yarn` to install the dependencies.
+If you don't have yarn installed, see https://yarnpkg.com/en/docs/install
-* Make your changes
+* Make your changes.
 * Make sure the tests pass by running `npm test`.
 If you add a feature, add a test for it.
 * Submit the PR!